Nothing's in my cart

 - Where and for how long are uploaded files stored in VIVE Sync?

-- How long are screenshots and meeting minutes available after the meeting ends?
+- How long are screenshots available after the meeting ends?
 How do I download them?

 - Contact Us